SPHTech-Data/mlops-custom-logger/README.md

     * This custom logger uses pytz package as a dependency - This dependancy is automatically added.

     import custom_logger as logger

-    # Default logger level is "DEBUG"
+    # Default log level is "DEBUG", you can set as per requirement
     logger.get_logger('__mylogger__', 'ERROR')
     logger.error("Hello World!")